SimonLi1020/pet-shop-app/README.md

 5. Filter the pets by breed, age, location through our chat bot.
 6. Ask any questions to our fine-tuned chat-bot.
 7. A navigation area helping users to redirect through each section.
+8. Allow users to track the history of a pet.

 ## Dependencies